 Sorry, Paddington, there’s nothing dark about Peru.
 On this luxury independent tour you’ll be impressed by Lima’s culinary arts, dazzled by Cusco and the Sacred Valley’s Incan wonders and stunned by Machu Picchu – a true highlight of world travel.
 Along the way you’ll stay in some of the country’s finest hotels, from city landmarks to 500-year-old monasteries, as a whole host of included private experiences bring it to life.
 There are city tours, visits to indigenous villages, chef-led masterclasses and trips aboard opulent mountain trains.

-Begin your holiday with a private chauffeur transfer to the airport where you’ll relax with VIP-lounge access before your day flight to Lima.
+Begin your holiday with airport lounge access before your day flight to Lima.
 On arrival, you'll be met by a private driver who'll see you to your indulgent accommodation, detailed below.

 Breakfast, Lunch & Dinner included

 You’ll have some free time to explore Machu Picchu further – perhaps summiting Mt.
 Huayna for sweeping citadel views – before your return train trip to Cusco.
 You might even want to upgrade to the Belmond Hiram Bingham for an extra touch of on-the-rails luxury.
 Then, back in Cusco, you'll spend two nights at a National Monument, a luxury hotel converted from a 16th-century monastery.
 You’ll also be treated to a private city tour taking in the city's rich history both ancient and colonial.